Vaccuss/TrafficLightSim/README.md

 ## Assumptions made.
 1. No images were used, all visuals done in css
-2. The 5 minute window was for driving time so changes to lights and other timing delays are additional.
+2. The system assumes 5 minutes for driving time exclusive of light changes.
-3. System has an all red start.
+3. System has an all red start with north and south lights first to change.
-4. System has controls for usability.
+4. System has start button for convenience
-5. Reset control will cancel and reset simulation.
 6. As per instructions no unit tests were written.

 ## Output for system.
 #### Essential loop
 ```
 (North & South lights) turn green
-(driving delay - default 5 minutes)
+(driving delay - 5 minutes)

 (North & South lights) turn yellow - delay 30 seconds
 (North & South lights) turn red
-(All red delay 500ms)

 (West & East) turn green
-(driving delay)
+(driving delay - 5 minutes)

 (West & East) turn yellow - delay 30 seconds
-(West & East) turn red
-(All red delay 500ms)
 ```